-Today we are publishing Food Builds Community: From crisis to transformation, new research from the Food, Farming and Countryside Commission and Local Trust that shows how communities can create lasting change.
+Food Builds Community: From crisis to transformation shows how communities can create lasting change.

-The Big Local communities featured in the report range from inner city urban neighbourhoods to remote rural villages.
+The research looks at the work of Big Local communities across the UK, which range from inner city urban neighbourhoods to remote rural villages.
 When given £1m to make resident-led change happen in their neighbourhoods, 143 of the 150 Big Local areas chose to work on food, or to use food to help bring their communities together.

 The food system could look entirely different if communities, like those within Big Local, had the resources and power to enact their versions of our food future – and this is something that government, funders and others can help with.
 This food future would be possible if: